 Projections and Prognosis

-Stock Projections or Prognosis Without information on recruitment, it is not possible to predict how the
+Stock Projections or Prognosis Without information on recruitment, it is not possible to predict how

-stock will respond in the next few years.
+the stock will respond in the next few years.

 Probability of Current Catch or

-TACC causing Biomass to remain Soft Limit: Likely (> 60%)
+TACC causing Biomass to Soft Limit: Likely (> 60%)

-below or to decline below Limits Hard Limit: About as Likely as Not (40-60%)
+remain below or to decline below Hard Limit: About as Likely as Not (40-60%)

+Limits

 Probability of Current Catch or

 TACC causing Overfishing to Unknown

 continue or to commence

-Assessment Methodology and Evaluation Assessment Type Level 2 - Partial Quantitative S tock Assessment Assessment Method Fishery characterisation and sta ndardised CPUE Assessment Dates Latest assessment: 2013 Next assessment: Unknown
+Assessment Methodology and Evaluation Assessment Type Level 2 - Partial Quantitative Stock Assessment Assessment Method Fishery characterisation and standardised CPUE Assessment Dates Latest assessment: 2013 Next assessment: Unknown Overall assessment quality rank 1 - High Quality Main data inputs (rank) - Catch and effort data 1 - High Quality Data not used (rank) N/A Changes to Model Structure and Assumptions - Major Sources of Uncertainty - The stock relationship between JDO 1 and JDO 2 - Lack of information on incoming recruitment

-Overall assessment quality rank 1 - High Quality Main data inputs (rank) - Catch and effort data 1 - High Quality Data not used (rank) N/A Changes to Model Structure and Assumptions - Major Sources of Uncertainty - The stock relationship between JDO 1 and JDO 2 - Lack of information on incoming recruitment Qualifying Comments As the John dory fishery in FMAs 1 and 9 has a long history, it is not possible to infer stock status from abundance trends from only the last 22 years.
+As the John dory fishery in FMAs 1 and 9 has a long history, it is not possible to infer stock status from abundance trends from only the last 22 years.
 This sub-stock appears to be cyclical, probably in response to recruitment variation.
 This makes it difficult to predict future trends without recruitment information.
-Fishery Interactions

 John dory is taken on the east coast by bottom trawl targeted primarily at tarakihi and red gurnard.
+Interactions with other species are currently being characterised.

-JDO 7 (Northern South island)
+• JDO 7 (Northern South Island)

-Stock Status Year of Most Recent Assessment 2016 Assessment Runs Presented Trawl survey biomass index (2015) and standardised CPUE (2014) Reference Points Interim Target: Mean total biomass from the West Coast South Island trawl survey (WCSI and TBGB) from 1992 to 2011 Soft Limit: 50% of target Hard Limit: 25% of target Overfishing threshold F{MSY} Status in relation to Target Likely (> 60%) to be above the target Status in relation to Limits Soft Limit: Very Unlikely (< 10%) to be below Hard Limit: Very Unlikely (< 10%) to be below Status in relation to Overfishing Overfishing is Unlikely (< 40%) to be occurring
+Stock Status Year of Most Recent Assessment 2018 Assessment Runs Presented Trawl survey biomass index (2017) and standardised CPUE (2014) Reference Points Interim Target: Mean total biomass from the West Coast South Island trawl survey (WCSI and TBGB) from 1992 to 2011 Soft Limit: 50% of target Hard Limit: 25% of target Overfishing threshold F{MSY} Status in relation to Target Very Likely (> 90%) to be at or above the target Status in relation to Limits Soft Limit: Very Unlikely (< 10%) to be below Hard Limit: Very Unlikely (< 10%) to be below Status in relation to Overfishing Overfishing is Very Unlikely (< 10%) to be occurring

 Biomass trends from the west coast South Island inshore trawl survey time series.
-Error bars are ± two standard deviations.
+Error bars are \pm two standard deviations.
+The solid blue line represents the interim target and dashed blue and red lines the soft and hard limits, respectively.